openlayers/ol-webpack/readme.md

 # OpenLayers + Webpack

-This example demonstrates how the `ol` package can be used with webpack 2.
+This example demonstrates how the `ol` package can be used with webpack.

 Clone the project.